Ben-codes-cmd/Bandwidth_Application/README.md

 ## HOW TO USE
 - Upon downloading the zipped file linked in the repository, extract and view the contents of the folder.
-- If you only wish to view the functioning programs but not modify the code, an executable file is included for both scripts that have all necessary dependencies embedded.
-Simply click, and experience the program.
-(Windows Users Only)
-- If you wish to make changes to the code, you will want to make sure that all of the following dependencies are installed on your machine.
+- If you wish to make changes to the code, you will want to make sure that all of the following dependencies are installed in your execution environment.
   - psutil
   - pandas
   - seaborn